 Resentment, sabotage, grievances, militancy, micromanagement, absent management, hierarchy, punishing, withdrawal, cold or bitter behavior, defensive posture, labeling, enemies, guarded communications, suspicion, mistakes as weapons, history as guide, time wasted on defending, unhappy employees, unhappy management, CYA, hidden agendas, just a job – in your Comm Center?

-The Comm Center Supervisor offers leadership to those s/he serves as well as to the administration.
+The Comm Center Supervisor offers leadership to those s/he serves, as well as to the administration.
 How does the supervisor walk this tightrope?
 Mediator skills are not only useful at work.
-Community and family also benefit from some very easy to understand tools of the trade for a mediator.
+Community and family also benefit from the ‘tools of the trade’ for a mediator.
 This quick study is a great start.
-Next sign up for a 40 hour mediator course at your local dispute resolution center.
+Next we recommend you sign up for a 40 hour mediator course at your local dispute resolution center.
 Nothing will improve leadership skills and understanding more than learning mediator techniques.
 Nothing need to change but you!

 Supervisors!
 Learn mediator skills here!